 “Just do it,” is the Nike slogan.
 That’s easier said than done for people who don’t have much experience being active.
 Below are some recommendations from trainers and nutritionists for those who want to embark on a healthier lifestyle.

-Sherri George, a coach, trainer and consultant who owns GS Fitness in South Burlington, believes the first key to a healthier, more active lifestyle is making the decision yourself to get in shape.
+Sherri George, a coach, a trainer and consultant in South Burlington, believes the first key to a healthier, more active lifestyle is making the decision yourself to get in shape.
 Fitness programs don’t work for those who are pushed by others.
 A second key is not doing too much at once.
 George said she has seen people undone by trying to start in too dramatic a fashion, adding that the notion of joining a health club or starting a structured workout program may be too much of a barrier for some people.

 George recommends that those who are inactive start by making a list of the things they enjoy.
 For someone who has fun getting together with friends and has a lunch group that meets twice a week, George recommends changing one of those lunch dates into a more active event like going for a walk or bowling.
 Recognizing that this involves buy-in from the entire group, George has some solo ideas, as well.
 Someone with a favorite daily TV program can improve his or her health simply by getting up and moving during the commercials.
 “Sometimes you have to start small,” she said, “but if you’re successful in your small goals you can build on that.”

 George said a good next step is to buy a DVD for yoga, stretching, dance, or anything else a person enjoys and working out once or twice a week.
-George describes this as having SMART goals: Specific, Measurable, Actionable, Realistic, and completable within a certain Time frame.
+George describes this as having SMART goals: Specific, Measurable, Actionable, Realistic, and completable within a certain time frame.